kylef/Mockingjay/README.md

 ## Usage

-Mockingly has full integration to XCTest and you simply just need to register a stub, it will automatically be unloaded at the end of your test case.
+Mockingjay has full integration to XCTest and you simply just need to register a stub, it will automatically be unloaded at the end of your test case.
 It will also work with the [Quick](https://github.com/Quick/Quick) behaviour-driven development framework.

 #### Simple stub using a URI Template, returning a response with the given JSON encoded structure